iuscommunity/sphinx_iuscommunity/pages/FAQs.rst

 No, not necessarily.
 We do not want to give the impression that our packages are better than those found in RHEL.
 Red Hat has teams of developers working tirelessly to ensure the stability and reliability of their packages.
-IUS Does not have the resources to even begin to compete with the stability and quality of the official packages maintained by Red Hat.
+IUS does not have the resources to even begin to compete with the stability and quality of the official packages maintained by Red Hat.
 Plus, we are also following the latest and greatest sources from upstream directly which inevitably opens up a